Work Is Vector Or Scalar

 • Scenario 3: Carrying a heavy suitcase horizontally.
 While you exert an upward force to counteract gravity, the displacement is horizontal.
 Since the angle between the force and displacement is 90° (cos 90° = 0), no work is done on the suitcase in the context of horizontal movement.
 Energy is expended by your muscles, but that's not work in the physics sense.

 • Scenario 4: Sliding a book across a table with friction.
 You apply a force to overcome friction, and the book moves.
-However, the frictional force opposes the direction of motion.
+On the flip side, the frictional force opposes the direction of motion.
 This results in negative work, representing energy lost due to friction.

 Work and Energy: An Inseparable Duo

 Work and energy are closely related.
+But kinetic energy (1/2mv²) is a scalar quantity (it only has magnitude, not direction).
 The work-energy theorem states that the net work done on an object is equal to the change in its kinetic energy.
 This reinforces the scalar nature of work.
-Kinetic energy (1/2mv²) is a scalar quantity (it only has magnitude, not direction).
 Since work equals a change in kinetic energy, and kinetic energy is scalar, work must also be scalar.

 Advanced Concepts: Variable Force and Path Integrals